NucleiML: A machine learning framework of ground-state properties of finite nuclei for accelerated Bayesian exploration: NucleiML

 As illustrated in Fig. \ref{fig:training_class}, the training loss of the NML classifier starts at a high value and gradually decreases as training progresses, eventually stabilizing around a loss of approximately $\sim 0.2$.
 Alongside the training loss, the validation loss is also shown, exhibiting minor fluctuations but following a similar downward trend.
 This behavior suggests that the NML classifier effectively generalizes to unseen data.
 Moreover, the absence of a significant divergence between training and validation losses indicates that the model is not over-fitting to the training data.
 The accuracy trends for both the training and validation sets further reinforce this observation.
-Over successive epochs, the accuracy improves steadily and stabilizes at nearly 92\%, demonstrating effectiveness of the classifier in categorizing the data into different categories.
+Over successive epochs, the accuracy increases steadily and stabilizes around 95\%, demonstrating the effectiveness of the classifier in distinguishing between the categories.

+\modification{The classifier acts as a computationally efficient surrogate for physical admissibility, ensuring that Bayesian sampling remains confined to numerically stable and phenomenologically meaningful regions of parameter space.
+A detailed discussion of the motivation, representative examples of non-admissible parameter sets, sensitivity to threshold choices, and quantitative impact on posterior inference are presented in \ref{class}.}